 In 1966 Nippon Aerosil was established by the former Degussa AG (now Evonik Industries AG) and former Mitsubishi Metal Mining Company Ltd. (now Mitsubishi Materials Corporation) as a 50-50 joint venture in the manufacture, sales, development, and research of fumed silica.
 JETRO interviewed the President of Nippon Aerosil, Dr. Michael Doludda, about the background of the company’s establishment and the current business situation in Japan.

-President of Nippon Aerosil, Dr. Michael Doludda, at the Yokkaichi plant in Mie Prefecture
+Then President of Nippon Aerosil, Dr. Michael Doludda at the Yokkaichi plant in Mie Prefecture (as of Jan.
+2016)

 Background of establishment in Japan

 At the time when Nippon Aerosil was established 50 years ago, Degussa AG and Mitsubishi Metal Mining Company Ltd. were in a similar business field and both companies had a synergistic relationship in the use of materials and byproducts.
 It was natural that a joint venture would be formed between both companies.
 Dr. Doludda explained that “Mitsubishi produces polycrystalline silicon and Degussa uses the byproducts for the manufacture of its products.
 At the same time, Mitsubishi uses the byproducts produced by Degussa as materials.

 Both companies together have formed a closed loop in the production process.
 A closed loop, from commercial but also environmental point of view is advantageous since it minimizes byproducts and waste.
 It made sense that both companies operate on the same site.”

 Working closely with its customers for development